-Because they have lived on Earth for so long, like their crocodile cousins and insects like dragonflies, alligators are considered to be symbols of ancient wisdom.
+Because they have lived on Earth for so long, like their crocodile cousins and insects like dragonflies, alligator symbolism includes ancient wisdom.
 They have in their DNA a blueprint of how the Earth used to be, long before humans and our Industrial Revolution arrived.

 As apex predators, alligators are designed for hunting.
 They have sensory pits in their jawline, which enable them to detect pressure changes in their watery habitats.
 This makes it easy for them to locate their prey.
 In fact, their prehistoric brains have changed very little in tens of millions of years because their instincts have served them so well.